Skip to content

 UDPproto UDP

-For a very targeted web test, a filter can look like this:
+For a very targeted web test, a filter might look like this:

 host 172.16.10.25 and host 93.184.216.34 and port 443

-For a ping test, this is often enough:
+For a ping test, often this is sufficient:

 host 172.16.10.25 and proto ICMP

-In WebAdmin, the active BPF string is shown above the packet list after saving.
-The first screenshot shows the filter configuration, the second screenshot shows the result list with the active filter.
+In the WebAdmin view, you see the active BPF string above the packet list after saving.
+The first screenshot shows the filter configuration, the second screenshot the result list with the active filter.

 Sophos Firewall Packet Capture result list with active BPF filter and captured TCP packets